bhartidhotre/Bootstrap-Projects/README.md

 # Bootstrap-Projects
-Here is my Bootstrap projects which are small but informative
+Here is my Bootstrap projects which are small but informative.